pawelgrzybek/pawelgrzybek.com/content/posts/2016-08-28-div-simple-alfred-windows-manager.md

 ### Using hotkeys

-There are a few predefined hotkeys.
+There are a few predefined settings.
 It is probably the quickest and most efficient way to manage your layouts.
 That's how I use it mainly.
+Bind your favorite hotkeys to these settings or even add your own ones.

 - `⌃ ⌥ 1` Full
 - `⌃ ⌥ 2` Medium